HeardLibrary/digital-scholarship/script/r/structures.md

 1. Don't use really long file names.
 2. Don't use file names with spaces in them.
 It's better to use underscores (`_`) or dashes (`-`) instead.
 3. Pay attention to whether you use upper or lower case letters in the file names.
-Unless you are using a capitalization system like camelCase, it's a good idea to use only lower case letters.
+Unless you are using a systematic capitalization system like camelCase, it's a good idea to use only lower case letters.

 There are two convenient ways to load CSV data into a data frame: loading it from a file on your local computer, and loading it through the Internet using a URL.